cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230706 0225-1 Day #23_

 Desc:
-The session we had yesterday on AWS Serverless Architecture with DynamoDB services for NoSQL database requirements.
+The session we had on AWS Serverless Architecture with DynamoDB services for NoSQL database requirements.